Record Restriction (Expungement), Retroactive First Offender, and Registry Removal

-An expungement (now “record restriction” in Georgia) proceeding is typically an action in which a first time offender seeks that records of that earlier process be restricted or sealed, making the records unavailable through most state repositories.
-While expungement deals with an underlying criminal record, it is an administrative or civil action in which the subject is the petitioner or plaintiff asking a court to declare that the records be restricted or sealed.
-Mr. Post has considerable experience in handling these cases.
+Record restriction (often called “expungement”) is typically an action in which a first-time offender seeks those records of that earlier process be restricted or sealed, making the records unavailable through most state repositories.
+Although record restriction (expungement) deals with an underlying criminal record, it is an administrative or civil action in which the subject is the petitioner or plaintiff asking a court to declare that the records be restricted or sealed.

 We are here for you when dealing with sex offender registry matters too.
 If you have been on the Georgia registry for over ten years (and sometimes less) you may be eligible for removal.
 Please contact our office to schedule an appointment to discuss your options.